 The time for writing code is over.
 The time to design hardware is over.
-After seven weeks, the vultureprog_action_shotbeginning has come to an abrupt end.
+After seven weeks, the beginning has come to an abrupt end.
 I am severely behind schedule.
 In week seven I was supposed to implement erase functionality — tell the programmer how to erase the chip.
 This is not done.
 On the other hand, I have had code for weeks 8 and 9 almost ready, and just merged most of it last week.
 So, where am I?
 Am I ahead or behind schedule?

 The fallacy of preemption

-One of the requirements for applying as a GSoC coreboot student was to have a fully established, vultureprog_probingschedule from day[-1].
+One of the requirements for applying as a GSoC coreboot student was to have a fully established, schedule from day[-1].
 Establishing this schedule was a great experience, and it allowed me to think in depth about the problem and possible solutions — to a certain degree.
 I picked the steps I considered logical, in the order which I saw logical.
 Development is never about writing code in the order in which it will be executed.
 In this particular case, it was much easier to implement bulk writing without a predefined erase/write strategy, opting instead for a default just-do-it approach.

 Why is this approach better than following the schedule, from a development point of view?
 We have had bulk read partially working for a while now.
 From the host point of view, reading and writing are symmetrical operations.
 The bulk of the code (pun definitely intended) is shared between the read and write operation.
 They both juggle data on the same endpoint.
 The only difference is the endpoint direction bit.
 It therefore made sense, once bulk reading was fixed for corner cases, to uses the same code to send data to the programmer.
 Making the programmer write that data was a matter of a couple of hours.
 There was no sensible reason to wait an additional two weeks before implementing this last bit.